lj-ditrapani/SWE430/README.markdown

 TO DO
 ========================================================================
+- Add discussion board questions for interaction with managers
+- Re-order lessons?
+Include javascript tutorial as a lesson?
+- Make javascript tutorial
 - Ensure all files are set ff=dos
 - Rewrite .sh scripts into python scripts
   (mostly zip, unzip, cp, and delete files)